 Window film and window tint are not synonymous terms.
-While some window films are tinted, designed primarily to block harmful UV rays, provide some privacy, and reduce energy costs, there is a wide range of films out there depending on your needs.
+While some window films are tinted, designed primarily to block harmful UV rays, provide some privacy, and reduce energy costs, there is a wide range of films, depending on your needs.

-Understanding the difference between window tint and window film is important when selecting the best window film product for your home or business.
+Understanding the difference between window tint and window film is essential when selecting the best window film product for your home or business.

 Difference Between Window Film And Window Tint

 All window tinting, from the tinting applied to automobile windows to the types used on residential and commercial windows, are a type of window film.

 - Window film: Window film is a general term that refers to any window film product, typically made from a thin, polyester laminate.
 The film is applied to windows of all types – auto, mechanical, industrial, residential, and commercial – to serve a specific purpose.